ADGEfficiency/data-science-south/content/lessons/git.md

 ### Merging Branches

-Once the work on a branch is finished, it can be merged back into the main codebase using `lang:shell-session:$ git push`, `lang:shell-session:$ git pull` or `lang:shell-session:$ git merge`.
+Once the work on a branch is finished, it can be merged back into the main codebase using `$ git push`, `$ git pull` or `$ git merge`.
 This allows developers to incorporate their work into any other branch.

 The ability to work on multiple branches allows developers to work on features or bug fixes in separate versions of the same codebase, without affecting other branches of the codebase.